 Elsevier and Open Access

 At Elsevier, we believe in open science and open access to knowledge.
 We’ve built a wide-ranging portfolio of Open Access publishing options for authors and researchers across all subject areas.
-Nearly all our journals already offer immediate Open Access options and we are committed to finding a sustainable path so we can extend this to all our titles.

 Fast facts on open access